gongfpp/gongfpp/README.md

 - 👋 Hi, I’m @gongfpp
-- 👀 I’m interested in video games,anime,reading(not often recently).
+- 👀 I’m interested in video games,anime,reading.
 - 🌱 I’m currently learning c++\QT python ,and want to develope a game someday.
+(Now i can independently develop some QT application)
-- 💞️ I’m looking to collaborate on nothing.Hope to find a suitable job .
+- 💞️ Hope to find a suitable job .
 - 📫 contact me with massgong@outlook.com or 1360187968@qq.com

 <!---